What are 'ceramic' (or 'SiO2') coatings?

 When exposed to air and humidity, they react with water and oxygen to form Si–O–Si (siloxane) bonds.

-This reaction also gives off ammonia (NH₃) as a byproduct - you might notice a slight odour during application.
+This reaction also gives off ammonia (NH₃) as a byproduct - you might notice a strong ammonia odour from the product or during application.

 The end result is a hard, microscopic shell made from silicone and oxygen atoms, similar to glass.